 When buying SD cards, make sure you buy the best you can within your budget and needs: pay attention to class ratings and the capacities – you don’t want to end up with a card unable to process the speeds your favorite (and essential) apps demand.
 Seek expert advice before you buy.

-Whatever happens to your Micro SD card, trust eProvided to recover your data – we use cutting-edge techniques and methods to retrieve the files you fear lost.
+Whatever happens to your Micro SD card broken in half, trust eProvided to recover your data – we use cutting-edge techniques and methods to retrieve the files you fear lost.

 Need More Information?
 Call Toll Free: 1-866-857-5950.